-To configure the way P4V handles workspaces when you perform stream operations, select one of the following:
+You can configure the way P4V handles workspaces when you perform stream operations with the following:

-- Use the same workspace and switch it between streams: Enables you to continue using the same workspace when you switch between streams.
-Select this option if you regularly use streams with nearly identical workspace views and do not want to re-sync (retrieve) large amounts of redundant content each time you switch streams. - Use a different workspace for each stream: This is the default option and typical when a developer uses a main workspace, development workspaces, and release workspaces to manage his or her local work.
-If you select this option, you can still switch a workspace between streams by dragging the workspace icon from one stream to another in the Streams graph.

-- Don't warn me when switching workspaces: Specifies whether P4V switches workspaces silently when you switch streams. - Automatically update the workspace with all stream files when switching between streams: Syncs (retrieves) files to your workspace when you switch between streams without being prompted. - When branching streams, include file deletion actions (Server 12.1 or later): Select to include files that were deleted from the parent stream when Perforce populates the child stream.
-Equivalent to p4 populate -f command.
-The default behavior is to skip deleted files when branching to a new stream. - Don't allow streams to be reparented with drag and drop in the stream graph: Select to prevent accidental reparenting. - Stream graph: select the default name display and stream node width when viewing streams in the Stream Graph.
+- When clicking 'Work in this Stream': Select use different workspace to have P4V prompt to create a new workspace for the selected stream if needs be.
+Select reuse current workspace to have P4V automatically switch your current workspace to the selected stream.
+Select this option if you regularly use streams with nearly identical workspace views and do not want to re-sync (retrieve) large amounts of redundant content each time you switch streams. - When dragging workspace icon to a new stream: Select use different workspace to have P4V prompt to create a new workspace for the selected stream if needs be.
+Select reuse current workspace to have P4V automatically switch your current workspace to the selected stream.
+Select this option if you regularly use streams with nearly identical workspace views and do not want to re-sync (retrieve) large amounts of redundant content each time you switch streams. - Don't warn me when switching workspaces: Specifies whether P4V switches workspaces silently when you switch streams. - Automatically update the workspace with all stream files when switching between streams: Syncs (retrieves) files to your workspace when you switch between streams without being prompted.

+You can control the display properties of the stream graph with the following:

+- Display stream: select the default name display and stream node width when viewing streams in the Stream Graph.
 To view the full depot path of the task stream in the Stream Graph, select Stream Root.
 Select Name to view the stream name only.
-You can override these defaults in Graph View Options on the Streams tab.
+You can override these defaults in Graph View Options on the Streams tab. - Stream width: adjust the slider to change the width of the stream nodes in the graph. - Show pending stream-to-stream merge and copy hints: enable to show which streams have changes to copy or merge.
+When disabled pending stream-to-parent merge and copy hints can be displayed by refreshing individual streams.
+Disabling this option reduces the amount of data P4V needs to request from the server.